google/proto-lens/docs/tutorial.md

   * The default is `minBound` unless an [explicit default value](https://developers.google.com/protocol-buffers/docs/proto#optional) is given.
   * `Bar'Unrecognized` would not be generated.

-When using `proto3` syntax it is important to rememver that the first `enum` value must be zero.
+When using `proto3` syntax it is important to remember that the first `enum` value must be zero.

 Instances generated are: